ranjancse26/Stratis-SaleDeedRegistry/README.md

 ### SaleDeedRegistry Contract Deployment

 Let's see how one can easily compile and deploy the Stratis Smart Contract.
-Here's it's more specific to compilation of the SaleDeedRegistry smart contract and it's deployment.
+Here's it's more specific to the compilation of the SaleDeedRegistry smart contract and it's deployment.

 We'll be making use of a Statis tool - Stratis.SmartContracts.Tools.Sct.exe for validating and generating the Byte Code for our smart contract.